Loss shaping enhances exact gradient learning with Eventprop in spiking neural networks: Materials and Methods

 We have used the GeNN simulator version 4.9.0 \cite{Yavuz2016,genn_github} through the PyGeNN interface \cite{Knight2021} for this research.
 Spike times and the derivative of $V$ at the spike times are buffered in memory during the forward pass, with buffers that can hold up to $1500$ spikes per two trials.
 The EventProp backward pass is implemented with additional neuron variables $\lambda_V$ and $\lambda_I$ within the neuron {\tt sim\_code} code snippet.
 For efficiency, we ran the forward pass of mini-batch $i$ and the backward pass of mini-batch $i-1$ simultaneously in the same neurons.
 During mini-batch $0$ no backward pass is run and the backward pass of the last mini-batch in each epoch is not simulated.
 In initial experiments, we observed no measurable difference other than reduced runtime when compared to properly interleaved forward-only and backward-only simulations.

 We obtained the SHD and SSC datasets from the tonic library \cite{lenz_gregor_2021_5079802}.
 During training the inputs were presented in a random order during each epoch.
 For the weight updates, we used the Adam optimizer \cite{Kingma2015}.
 The parameters of the simulations are detailed in tables \ref{table2} and \ref{table3}.
 The simulation code is published on Github \cite{genn_eventprop}.
-The data underlying figures \ref{fig:SHD}, \ref{fig:final_SHD}, \ref{fig:final_SSC}, \ref{fig:SHD_final_valid_map} and \ref{fig:SSC_best_valid_map} are available on figshare (https://figshare.com/s/ec4841f808ff707bed66).
-Figures \ref{fig:axe1} and \ref{fig:MNIST_overview} can be recreated with minimal effort from scripts in the Github repository.
+The data underlying Figures \ref{fig:SHD}, \ref{fig:final_SHD}, \ref{fig:final_SSC}, S2 and S3 are available on figshare (https://figshare.com/s/ec4841f808ff707bed66).
+Figures \ref{fig:axe1} and S1 can be recreated with minimal effort from scripts in the Github repository.

-Simulations were run on a local workstation with NVIDIA GeForce RTX 3080 GPU, on the JADE 2 GPU cluster equipped with NVIDIA V100 GPUs and the JUWELS-Booster system at the J\"ulich Supercomputer Centre, equipped with NVIDIA A100 GPUs.
-All runtimes are reported for A100 GPUs.
+Simulations were run on local workstations with NVIDIA GeForce RTX 3080 and A5000 GPUs, on the JADE 2 GPU cluster equipped with NVIDIA V100 GPUs and the JUWELS-Booster system at the J\"ulich Supercomputer Centre, equipped with NVIDIA A100 GPUs.
+All runtimes are reported for A100 GPUs.\